-UNITED STATES COURT OF APPEALS FOR THE FEDERAL CIRCUIT Customedia Technologies, Inc. Dish Network Corpora pration, Dish Network, LLC Case No. 2018-2239, 2019-1000 CERTIFICATE OF INTEREST Counsel for the: \Box (petitioner) \Box (appellant) \Box (respondent) \Box (appellee) \bowtie (amicus) \Box (name of party) John T. Battaglia, Esq. certifies the following (use "None" if applicable; use extra sheets if necessary): 1.
+UNITED STATES COURT OF APPEALS FOR THE FEDERAL CIRCUIT Customedia Technologies, Inc Dish Network Corporation, Dish Network, LLC Case No. 2018-2239, 2019-1000 CERTIFICATE OF INTEREST Counsel for the: $\Box$ (petitioner) $\Box$ (appellant) $\Box$ (respondent) $\Box$ (appellant) $\Box$ (amicus) $\Box$ (name of party) John T. Battaglia, Esq. certifies the following (use "None" if applicable; use extra sheets if necessary): 1.
 Full Name of Party Represented by me 2.
 Name of Real Party in interest (Please only include any real party in interest NOT identified in Question 3) represented by me is: 3.
 Parent corporations and publicly held companies that own 10% or more of stock in the party Paul R. Michel, U.S. Circuit Judge (Ret.)
-4. The names of all law firms and the partners or associates that appeared for the party or amicus now represented by me in the trial court or agency or are expected to appear in this court (and who have not or will not enter an appearance in this case) are: NONE
+4 M 1.0 d the partners or associates that appear et or agency or are expected to appear e in this case) are: